yml/keep/README.md

 The filename is the account name.

 **Notes :**
-You can stop using keep and and leave with your data when ever you want.
+You can stop using keep and leave with your data when ever you want.
 Browse your files (accounts) :

 * `ls ~/.keep/passwords/`